johninfra/it-support-and-cybersecurity-labs/README.md

 ### Lab 11 - Enterprise Windows Troubleshooting Ticket
 Simulated a real world help desk ticket involving a Windows printer failure.
 Diagnosed the issue using system tools, resolved it by restarting the Print Spooler service, and verified functionality through a successful test print, following a structured troubleshooting workflow.

+### Lab 12 - Network Traffic Analysis and Security Monitoring
+Performed network reconnaissance using Nmap, verified connectivity, captured and analyzed ICMP and TCP traffic in Wireshark, and reviewed system logs in Splunk to simulate real world monitoring and investigation workflows.

 ## Key Skills Demonstrated
 - Active Directory user and access management
 - Network troubleshooting and DNS diagnostics